MiladMokhtaridoost/Signature/Pipeline/Community_Detection/README.md

 #### Utilizing Combo Algorithm

 We implemented the Combo algorithm, which is available through the pycombo Python package (https://pycombo.readthedocs.io/en/latest/), as a non-overlapping CD algorithm.
-This approach comprises two fundamental steps:

 ## Scripts

 ### data_processing.R

-Data Preparation: In this phase, we prepared the data by converting the interaction frequencies (from cooler) for each interaction across all datasets into a suitable format for subsequent CD analysis.
+Data Preparation: In this phase, we prepared the data by converting the interaction frequencies (from cooler) for each interaction (cis and trans) across all datasets into a suitable format for subsequent CD analysis.

 Arguments:
 1. Index of for loopr (for parallel computing) which should be pass from shell script ($1) to the R script